ronnieholm/CSharp-clean-architecture-sample/docs/architecture/ADR002-organize-types-into-fewer-files-based-on-responsibility.md

-# ADR001: Organize types into files based on responsibility
+# ADR001: Organize types into fewer files based on responsibility

 Status: Accepted and active.